If you are working but still face mounting debt, Chapter 13 bankruptcy may be an option.

 Can Chapter 13 Reduce What I Owe?

-The plan does not need to pay unsecured claims in full.
+The plan does not need to pay unsecured debts in full.
 However, you must pledge all of your expected “disposable income” over the “applicable commitment period” to the plan.

 Unsecured creditors need only receive at least as much as they would have received if your assets were liquidated under Chapter 7.